LongpanZhou/BrainRot-GPT/README.md

-# ToiletGPT
+# BrainRot-GPT
-This is an GPT model but brain rot rizzler.
+This is an GPT model but brain rot rizzler